-In the light of the knowledge and understanding of the Police and Crime Commissioner for Gwent and the Police and Crime Commissioner for Gwent Police Group and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report or the Governance Statement.
+In the light of the knowledge and understanding of the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Police Group and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report or the Joint Annual Governance Statement.
 I have nothing to report in respect of the following matters, which I report to you, if, in my opinion:

-- adequate accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.
+- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.